 (No human is weak until they have mantharai).

-Leaves from this plant are collected and made into serving plates and cups.
+These leaves are usually collected, cleaned, dried, and sometimes stitched together using thin sticks or fibers to form natural plates.
 After banana leaves, mantharai illai is the next most used leaf for serving food.

 APPEARANCE OF MANTHARAI ILLAI/KACHNAR LEAVES